 A job challenge may get worse over time and usually doesn’t go away on its own.
 The sooner you begin to make changes in the situation or in how you respond to it, the easier it will be to handle.

-Job challenges related to health, safety and human rights issues, such as sexual harassment and discrimination, are beyond the scope of this article.
+Job challenges related to health, safety and human rights issues, such as bullying, sexual harassment and discrimination, are beyond the scope of this article.
 If you’re dealing with any of these issues, tell your supervisor.
 You have the right to work in an environment where your health, safety and human rights are protected.

 Steps to handling the challenge